 - Local circulars

-Your business bank account might be lacking while you’re waiting on clients to pay their legal fees.
+Your law firm might have to wait on clients to pay off their bills.
+Whether they’re following an installment plan, or waiting for a lawsuit settlement or award, your business bank account might be lacking until legal fees are paid in full.
 Law firm financing can help you get through the slumps.
 Use funds to pay for:

 - Office rent